LLNL/shroud/docs/pointers.rst

    :end-before: end helper copy_string

 .. note:: The three steps of call, allocate, copy could be replaced
-          with a single call by using the *futher interoperability with C* features of Fortran 2018 (a.k.a TS 29113).
+          with a single call by using the *further interoperability with C* features of Fortran 2018 (a.k.a TS 29113).
 This feature allows Fortran ``ALLOCATABLE`` variables to be allocated by C. However, not all compilers currently support